 All members of the World Languages Department will monitor the progress of candidates and support the Certificate Program.
-The Department Head, in collaboration with the Upper School Coordinator, will serve as the administrator of the program.
+The Upper School Department Chair will serve as the administrator of the program.

 Students earning the World Languages Certificate will receive recognition on Class Day.